Court-Ordered Evaluations In Family Law Proceedings in Illinois

-When ex-spouses are unable to come together on an amicable settlement for a divorce, the case may proceed to litigation, which could mean a trial.
+When ex-spouses are unable to come together on an amicable settlement for a divorce in Illinois, the case may proceed to litigation, which could mean a trial.
 When child custody is an unresolved issue, there is likely to be a court-ordered evaluation of the child and the parents.

-Many parents are understandably nervous about these evaluations, since the evaluator will make a recommendation to the court about custody and parenting time.
-At Boyle Feinberg Sharma, a respected family law firm in Chicago, our lawyers can walk you through the process so you know what to expect, removing as much stress as possible.
+Many parents are understandably nervous about these court-ordered evaluations, since the evaluator will make a recommendation to the Illinois court about custody and parenting time.
+At Boyle Feinberg Sharma (BFS), a respected family law firm in Chicago and Arlington Heights, our family lawyers can walk you through the process so you know what to expect, removing as much stress as possible.

 We Can Prepare You For Your Interview